 With the neck pickup selected, it sounds creamy and full.
 Using both pickups adds some edge and balance, while the bridge pickup gives you a rich twang.
 Pair it with a nice overdrive pedal and perhaps some old-school reverb, and you’ve got yourself a very full vintage tone palette.

-You can see the price of this Telecaster at Amazon.
+You can see the price of this Telecaster on Amazon.
 It may be a bit steep for a fairly standard Telecaster.
 However, the special retro design and customized features make it a more exclusive guitar, and vintage Tele fans won’t be disappointed.

 Fender American Original ’60s Telecaster VS Fender American Performer Telecaster